jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44d9b
+id: 5ddb965c65d27e1512d44d9c
-title: Part 2
+title: Part 3
 challengeType: 0
-dashedName: part-2
+dashedName: part-3
 ---

 # --description--

-In our HTML document, we have a form element with an `id` attribute: `<form id="calorie-form">`

-To reference and access this particular form in JavaScript, we can use the getElementById() method on the document and provide the ID.

-The code `document.getElementById('my-form')` gets a reference to an HTML element with an `id` of `my-form`.
-Get a reference to the HTML element with the `id` of `calorie-form`.
+Now we need to specify what should be done with the form when the user submits it by clicking the Calculate button.

+Forms have an `onsubmit` event that can execute a function when the form is submitted.

+For example, in `document.getElementById('my-form').onsubmit = processForm;`, the function `processForm` will run when the form is submitted.

+Assign a function named `calculate` to the `onsubmit` event of your form.

+You will create the `calculate` function later.

 # --hints--